Causal structure in spin-foams: Causality on the dual skeleton

-We have shown, without much surprise, that the discretisation of a lorentzian manifold naturally carries a causal set structure.
+We have shown, without much surprise, that the discretization of a Lorentzian manifold naturally carries a causal set structure.
 Causal set theory takes the causal set structure as a starting point.
 Then, the question naturally poses itself as to whether or not it is possible to reconstruct $\Delta^*_1$ from its associated causal set only.
-Given a causal set, one can derive a notion of neighbourhood by declaring that two vertices $x$ and $y$, such that $x \leq y$, are next to each other if there is no $z \neq x,y$ such that $x \leq z \leq y$.
-In other words, the neighbourhood relations are obtained by a \textit{transitive reduction} of the causal set, i.e. a graph with the fewest possible arrows and the same "reachability relations" as the causal set.
-Interestingly, for a finite directed acyclic graph\footnote{A directed acyclic graph is a directed graph with no directed cycles, which means, in causal language, no closed time-like curves.}, such a transitive reduction is unique.
+Given a causal set, one can derive a notion of neighborhood by declaring that two vertices $x$ and $y$, such that $x \leq y$, are next to each other if there is no $z \neq x,y$ such that $x \leq z \leq y$.
+In other words, the neighborhood relations are obtained by a \textit{transitive reduction} of the causal set, i.e., a graph with the fewest possible arrows and the same ``reachability relations'' as the causal set.
+Interestingly, for a finite directed acyclic graph, such a transitive reduction is unique.
 However, \textit{the transitive reduction of the transitive closure is not the identity}.
 Thus, it is not possible to recover $\Delta^*_1$ from the causal set by transitive reduction.
-In other words, the notions of neighbourhood for causal set theory and for discrete lorentzian geometry, as described over $\Delta^*_1$, are not the same.
+In other words, the notions of neighborhood for causal set theory and for discrete Lorentzian geometry, as described over $\Delta^*_1$, are not the same.

 Similarly, the conformal factor, which is an important piece of information of the metric, can arise in several different ways.
-In causal set theory, it emerges by counting the number of vertices within a given causal diamond \cite{bombelli1987,Surya:2019ndm}.
-In discrete lorentzian geometry, it can be given by the lorentzian volume of the 4-simplices, which requires additional input, not deducible from the causal set alone.
+In causal set theory, it emerges by counting the number of vertices within a given causal diamond \cite{Bombelli:1987aa,Surya:2019ndm}.
+In discrete Lorentzian geometry, it can be given by the Lorentzian volume of the 4-simplices, which requires additional input, not deducible from the causal set alone.
 For instance, the additional information can be provided by coloring each vertex with a real number (the 4-simplex volume), or by coloring each edge with the volume of the corresponding tetrahedron, or by introducing faces and coloring them with the area of the corresponding triangles.
-The latter option is of course relevant for spin-foam models as discussed also in \cite{livine2003,Cortes:2014oka,Wieland:2014nka,wieland2015,Immirzi:2016nnz}.
+The latter option is of course relevant for spin-foam models as discussed also in \cite{Livine:2002rh,Cortes:2014oka,Wieland:2014nka,Immirzi:2016nnz}.

 To work algebraically with the causal structure, it will soon appear convenient to express the orientation of the edges as follows.
 Given a vertex $v$, we define the orientation of an edge\footnote{We denote indifferently $e \in v$ or $v \in e$ when the vertex $v$ is an endpoint of the edge $e$.} $e \in v$ with respect to $v$ as